Nice to meet you, I'm Ana!

 At the same time, I went back to school to earn a Bachelor's in Child and Youth Care (with a specialization in early years) from the University of Victoria (2021).
 In between these years, I had my second child.

-I continued to provide in-person workshops to ECEs and requested to travel to present professional development.
-In 2020, all that changed (thanks to the you-know-what) and I was forced to quickly pivot.
+I continued to provide in-person workshops to ECEs and was requested to travel to present professional development.
+In 2020, all that changed (thanks to the you-know-what), and I was forced to quickly pivot.

 I was one of the first in the Early Years field (in BC) to move all my workshops online.
 That year, I facilitated over 100 live online workshops and found myself burning out of "live online workshops."

-I could see Educators burning out from working through those unprecedented times and I could see parents struggling to manage screen time and working from home.
+I could see Educators burning out from working through those unprecedented times.
+I could see parents struggling to manage screen time and work from home.
 As a parent of two young children at the time, I could definitely relate.

-That's when I started collaborating with other ECE workshop facilitators to build a living library of self-paced online workshops and I started providing free learning opportunities to ECEs to inspire a zest for learning.
+That's when I started collaborating with other ECE workshop facilitators to build a living library of self-paced online workshops and I started providing free learning opportunities to ECEs.

 An unexpected plot twist...